 - Continued the proactive valve program.

-- Initiated installation and began to explore the customer service functionality of Automated Meter Infrastructure installation.
+- Initiated the customer service functionality of the Automated Meter Infrastructure installation.

-- Improved the fire flows in areas with flows below 1,000 gallons per minute.
+- Improved fire flows in areas with flows below 1,000 gallons per minute.

 - Enhanced water quality control measures.

 - Bid the electrical conversion for Well 11 and Well 19.

 - Completed installation of the backup electrical generation at the Main Street pump station.